nmstreethran/kerry-flux-data/README.md

                                                                                            C�D)��@߸9A5Y�B�$@���>�o���D)�@�.�A50]B�$@�K�?��>.�D)ܩ@ތVA4��B�$@p�>�?D�kD)��@�,�A5D�B�$@���>�1(>�E�D)�]@�$A3�B�$@����bN?�&�D)�@��
 ```

-Text data looks like this:
+If the DAT file is a text file, the output looks like this:

 ```text
 "TOA5","2806","CR1000","2806","CR1000.Std.06","CPU:3D_LI_TGA_VNOTDNEW.CR1","21445","ts_data"